 (9) Dynamics data shall be provided with the legal authority to provide the information to all TSPs.
 If any of the information is considered Protected Information, the Facility owner shall indicate as such.

-6.2.1 Dynamics Data Requirements for Generation Resources and Settlement Only Generators
+6.2.1 Dynamics Data Requirements for Generation Resources, Energy Storage Resources, and Settlement Only Generators

 (1) A Resource Entity shall submit new or updated dynamics data in accordance with Section 5, Generator Interconnection or Modification.
 The Resource Entity shall provide all dynamics data as described in paragraph (5) of Section 6.2, Dynamics Model Development, and the Dynamics Working Group Procedure Manual.